adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 Lower values will make the car more loose, as the car's countersteer tendency will be more lazy and won't reach [Max angle](#max-angle) as easily.

-I don't recommend using values over 0.5 or so.
+I don't recommend using values over `0.5` or so.

-When driving on off-road surfaces, this value is internally decreased to allow for a looser "rally-style" driving style utilizing the car's claw grip.
+When driving on off-road surfaces, this value is internally decreased to allow for a looser "rally-style" driving utilizing the car's claw grip.

 Increasing this value might require [Damping](#damping) to be increased as well.